danmar/simplecpp/README.md

 Simple C/C++ preprocessor

-This is a simple and easy to use preprocessor.
+This is a simple C/C++ preprocessor.

-Written primarily for Cppcheck.
-But hopefully it will be reused in other projects also.
-There are no Cppcheck dependencies.
+To see how you can use simplecpp in your project, you can look at the file main.cpp.

-The intention is that this preprocessor will have good fidelity.
+Simplecpp has better fidelity than normal C/C++ preprocessors.
- * Preprocessor directives will be saved.
+ * Preprocessor directives are available.
- * Comments will be saved.
+ * Comments are available.
- * Tracking which macro is expanded
+ * Tracking macro usage.
 This information is normally lost during preprocessing but it can be necessary for proper static analysis.